wormhole-foundation/wormhole-docs/learn/faq/index.md

 ### Do you have an example of how cross-chain lending can be implemented using Wormhole?

-Yes, we have an example of cross-chain lending that leverages Wormhole’s token-bridge.
-In this example, deposits of collateral (such as ETH on Ethereum) are bridged to a hub chain.
-Once collateral is deposited, the borrowed assets, like wrapped BNB, are then bridged over to Binance Smart Chain.
+Yes, we have an example of cross-chain lending that leverages [Wormhole’s Token Bridge](/learn/messaging/token-nft-bridge/){target=\_blank}.
+In this example, collateral deposits (such as ETH on Ethereum) are bridged to a hub chain.
+Once the collateral is deposited, the borrowed assets, like wrapped BNB, are bridged to Binance Smart Chain.
 You can explore the full implementation in this [cross-chain lending example repository](https://github.com/wormhole-foundation/example-wormhole-lending){target=_blank}.

 Alternatively, you can also implement cross-chain lending using [Wormhole’s core messaging](/learn/messaging/native-token-transfers/){target=\_blank} instead of the token bridge, which avoids the limitations imposed by governor limits.
-In this setup, ETH would be custodied on the Ethereum spoke, and BNB on the Binance spoke.
+ETH would be custodied on Ethereum, and BNB on the Binance spoke during this setup.
 When a user deposits ETH on Ethereum, a core bridge message is sent to the hub for accounting purposes.
 The hub then emits a message that can be redeemed on Binance to release the BNB.
 This approach allows for more direct asset control across chains while reducing reliance on token-bridge limits.

 ### What causes the "No protocols registered for Evm" error in Wormhole SDK?

 This error typically occurs when the [Wormhole SDK](https://github.com/wormhole-foundation/wormhole-sdk-ts){target=\_blank} cannot recognize or register the necessary EVM protocols, which are required for interacting with Ethereum-based networks.
 The most common reason for this error is that the relevant EVM package for Wormhole's NTT has not been imported correctly.

-To resolve this issue, ensure that you have imported the appropriate Wormhole SDK package for EVM environments.
+To resolve this issue, ensure you have imported the appropriate Wormhole SDK package for EVM environments.
 The necessary package for handling Native Token Transfers (NTT) on EVM chains is `@wormhole-foundation/sdk-evm-ntt`.
 Here's the correct import statement:

 ```rust
 import "@wormhole-foundation/sdk-evm-ntt";
 ```

-By importing this package, the Wormhole SDK will be able to register and utilize the required protocols for EVM chains, enabling cross-chain token transfers using the NTT framework.
-Make sure to include this import at the start of your code, especially before attempting any interactions with EVM chains in your project.
+By importing this package, the Wormhole SDK can register and utilize the required protocols for EVM chains, enabling cross-chain token transfers using the NTT framework.
+Ensure to include this import at the start of your code, especially before attempting any interactions with EVM chains in your project.

 ### How can I transfer ownership of NTT to a multisig?